-The django CMS Divio quickstart repository is a template that gives you the fastest possible way of launching a new django CMS project on Divio.
+The django CMS Divio quickstart repository is a template that gives you the fastest possible way of launching a new django CMS application on Divio.

-It uses a standard, minimal django CMS project as modelled on that created by the django CMS installer.
+It uses a standard, minimal django CMS application as modelled on that created by the django CMS installer.

 The only additions are a few lines of glue code in

 settings.py to handle configuration using environment variables,

 plus some additional files to take care of the Docker set-up.